canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q1/QuestionText.md

 - Constructors:
-    - A constructor that is accessible from other methods, and accepts a `String` as a parameter to set the **colour** attribute of the object, but before setting the colour attribute, it must check that the passed colour is in the is also one of the strings in the **colours** array.
+    - A constructor that is accessible from other methods, and accepts a `String` as a parameter to set the **colour** attribute of the object.
+Before setting the colour attribute, it must check that the passed colour is in the is also one of the strings in the **colours** array.
 Note that this must be an exact match (case-sensitive), and if no match is found, initialize the **colour** attribute to "Blue".

 - Methods:
-    - A `paintColour` method accepts the parameters: a `String` called **colourName** and a `double` called **neededVolume**.
+    - A `paintColour` method accepts these parameters: a `String` called **colourName** and a `double` called **neededVolume**.
 The method is used to check if there is enough of the **colourName** colour to paint the fence.
       To do this, check if passed **colourName** matches any of the colours in the **colours** array.
 If it does, check the value in the **leftoverAmount** array corresponding to the same index as the matching colour, and see if the